Navigation & Path Planning

 Nav2: The Full Picture

-Map ServerLoads and serves the static mapmap_server
+Map ServerLoads/serves static mapmap_server

-AMCLLocalizes robot on the mapamcl
+AMCLLocalizes robot on mapamcl

 Global CostmapFull-map cost gridglobal_costmap